Infrared

 ...strengthen the immune system

-A stay in the Physiotherm infrared cabin is equivalent to a light cardiovascular endurance training.
+A session in the Physiotherm infrared cabin has the same effect as light cardiovascular endurance training.

-If one wants to achieve a well-tolerated warming of the body, a thermoneutral environment (air temperature between 27 and 37°C) is necessary.
-In other words, an initial situation in which no heat is initially supplied to the body; the body is in thermal equilibrium with its environment and the blood can flow unhindered into the body's interior.
-If you now heat a localised area of the skin (ideally the back) of no more than approx. 10 to 12 % of the skin surface, thermoneutral blood (from approx. 90 % of the skin surface) mixes with heated blood (from 10 to 12 % of the skin surface).
-The heat alarm system inside the body does not kick in, the influx of this amount of heat via the blood to the inside of the body is still allowed.
+A thermoneutral environment (air temperature between 27 and 37°C) is required to achieve a well-tolerated warming of the body.
+In other words, an initial situation in which no heat is initially supplied to the body; the body is in thermal equilibrium with its surroundings and the blood can flow unhindered into the body.
+If a localized area of the skin (ideally the back) of no more than approx. 10 to 12 % of the skin surface is heated, thermoneutral blood (from approx. 90 % of the skin surface) mixes with heated blood (from 10 to 12 % of the skin surface).
+The heat alarm system inside the body does not activate, the influx of this amount of heat via the blood to the inside of the body is still permitted.
 The core body temperature then rises continuously and slowly from the beginning.
-Via a change in blood flow and blood distribution, the supplied heat is then gradually distributed from the inside to the outside.
-This results in a warming of the entire body (body core and body shell).
+The heat supplied is then gradually distributed from the inside to the outside via a change in blood circulation and blood distribution.
+The entire body (body core and body shell) is warmed through.

 HEALTH STUDIES